 Periodontal disease, or gum disease, is the development of harmful bacteria underneath the gum line.
 It all begins with plaque and tartar build-up in the mouth.
 Not only can it cause tooth loss, but it can be the destruction of your jaw bone.
 Poor oral hygiene isn’t the only reason that gum disease occurs.
 Some other conditions like HIV and diabetes can diminish antibacterial defenses and promote periodontal disease.

-Periodontitis: Treat Advanced Gum Disease in Palos Park IL
+Periodontitis, Advanced Gum Disease in Chicago

 Periodontitis is the most aggressive form of gum disease, and when left untreated, it can lead to the recession of the gums, loss of bone, and tooth loss.
 This gum disease is grave and can jeopardize your teeth and your health.
 Your Sheehan Dental dentists have the expertise and equipment to restore your overall health and remove any harmful bacteria.
 When your gum disease is too advanced and results in tooth loss, our clinic can replace the lost teeth with dental implants.

 Routine dental cleanings are a preventative dental treatment where one of our dental hygienists will clean and polish your teeth above the gum line.
 It is recommended by the ADA (American Dental Association) to have constant visits to the dentist for regular check-ups, even when there is no immediate problem.
 It is critical that you have regular cleanings at least every six months to prevent gum disease and tooth decay.
 Periodontal maintenance is the cleaning of teeth above and below the gum line.

 After your scaling and root planing procedure at Sheehan Dental, it is essential that you follow the recommendations and tips of your dentist.
 Some of the steps that you need to take into account following your procedure include: